javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-object-copy/article.md

 The object is stored somewhere in memory (at the right of the picture), while the `user` variable (at the left) has a "reference" to it.

-We may think of an object variable, such as `user`, as like a sheet of paper with the address of the object on it.
+We may think of an object variable, such as `user`, like a sheet of paper with the address of the object on it.

 When we perform actions with the object, e.g. take a property `user.name`, the JavaScript engine looks at what's at that address and performs the operation on the actual object.